-- In Gartner’s personal little pay to play playground, can the SAM vendors like Voquz, Flexera, and Snow afford to compensate Gartner sufficiently to make it worth Gartner’s while and blowback from their largest vendor customers?
+- Gartner’s personal little pay-to-play playground, can the SAM vendors like Voquz, Flexera, and Snow afford to compensate Gartner sufficiently to make it worth Gartner’s while and blowback from their largest vendor customers?

-- If the answer is “No,” then some excuse can always be developed as to why Gartner will not cover the software category.
+- If the answer is “No,” then Gartner can always explain why Gartner will not cover the software category.
 And virtually any excuse will do. (the category is too small, the sales went down one year, there is not enough innovation, the people that work in the SAM vendors aren’t sufficiently attractive, etc..)

 ITAM, a very credible source on the topic of SAM, has this to say on the subject.

 “Disconnect in ITAM Tools Coverage: I felt there was a bit of a disconnect in Gartner tool coverage.
 90% of the content from the summit and exhibitors were focussed on SAM, yet Patricia Adams provided a 90′s view of Asset Repositories.
 She referred to SAM tools as an ‘emerging’ category (emphasis added) which I felt was a bit of an insult to the tools and partners in the exhibitors hall and not an accurate reflection of the market.
 Gartner have no SAM tool analysis on the horizon and when asked, Patricia Adams stated some Gartner company spiel about category size.
 Big enough a category for two international conferences but not for tool analysis?
 An opportunity missed.”

 Well, if Gartner has decided not to cover the category, then it begins to make sense to undermine the overall classification, perhaps emphasizing that it is immature.

 Why Gartner Gives the Impression that SAM’s Software is Immature?